A string of industrial land deals has priced Logis Estate blocks 30 per cent higher than the rest of Dandenong South.

-CBRE said a “two-tier” market has emerged, with Logis Estate outpacing the local area.
+CBRE said a “two-tier” market has emerged, with the business park outpacing the local area.

-“CBRE has managed the sale of five Logis Estate properties ranging in size from 1361 square metres to 3252 sqm over the past six months at an average price of $1841 psm, reflecting yields of sub 5.5 per cent,” the agency’s head of Victorian Industrial, James Jorgensen, said this week.
+Its Victorian industrial head, James Jorgensen said it “has managed the sale of five Logis Estate properties ranging in size from 1361 square metres to 3252 sqm over the past six months at an average price of $1841 psm, reflecting yields of sub 5.5pc”.

-The average price of industrial land in the wider Dandenong South area is $1417 per sqm, he added, based on four sales the agency conducted over the same time.
+The average wider Dandenong South industrial land price of industrial land is $1417 per sqm, he added, based on four sales conducted over the same time.

-Outside of Melbourne’s inner city, Dandenong and Dandenong South are considered Melbourne’s most expensive industrial precincts in which to buy or rent.
+Outside of Melbourne’s inner city, Dandenong and Dandenong South are considered the city’s most expensive industrial precincts in which to buy or rent.

-Mr Jorgensen said the main driver of capital growth in Dandenong South is the increase in underlying land values, driven by the lack of supply.
+Mr Jorgensen added the main driver of capital growth is lack of supply.

-“Industrial land in Dandenong has now reached the point where it is only affordable for owner-occupiers and developers with low development margin expectations,” Mr Jorgensen said.
+“Industrial land in Dandenong has now reached the point where it is only affordable for owner-occupiers and developers with low development margin expectations.

 “Traditional developers are deterred by the lack of returns and are being forced to look for alternative sites, leading to the demand for brown field sites with large land components”.

-Logis Estate was conceived in 2012 by the land owner, Melbourne Water, in conjunction with the state government’s Development Victoria – when it was branded Places Victoria.
+Logis Estate was conceived in 2012 by then-owner, Melbourne Water, in conjunction with the state government’s Development Victoria (known at the time as Places Victoria).

-Built in seven stages on 154 hectares of re-mediated land at the south-east corner of Eastlink and the Dandenong Bypass, and also with frontage to Greens Road, the master-planned business park includes high quality and environmentally friendly low-rise commercial offices.
+Built in seven stages on 154 hectares of re-mediated land at the south-east corner of Eastlink and the Dandenong Bypass, and also with frontage to Greens Road, the master-planned business park also contains offices.

-A soccer pitch, walking track, lake and retail precinct with cafes, also forms part of design.
+A soccer pitch, walking track, lake and retail precinct with cafes, form part of the design too.

-The development required earthworks in-fill, stormwater outfall drainage and 25,000 sqm of infrastructure,
+The project required earthworks in-fill, stormwater outfall drainage and 25,000 sqm of infrastructure,